AmanKtyr/speech_recognition/README.rst

     :target: https://travis-ci.org/Uberi/speech_recognition
     :alt: Continuous Integration Test Results

+Can you share any overview of the project?

 Library for performing speech recognition, with support for several engines and APIs, online and offline.

 **UPDATE 2022-02-09**: Hey everyone!
 This project started as a tech demo, but these days it needs more time than I have to keep up with all the PRs and issues.
 Therefore, I'd like to put out an **open invite for collaborators** - just reach out at me@anthonyz.ca if you're interested!